As British Columbians, we value nature, fresh water and healthy ecosystems.

 The network is not against mining, but it is against mining at any cost, or price.
 It is a not-for-profit, public interest initiative promoting efforts to manage and develop mineral resources in ways that protect and sustain the environment while enhancing the social, cultural, and economic well-being of affected communities and of all British Columbians.
 It collaborates with communities, organizations and governments that are committed to address the current regulatory gaps and oversight.

-- British Columbia’s greatest source of wealth is fresh water & healthy ecosystems.
+- British Columbia’s greatest source of wealth is fresh water and healthy ecosystems.

 - British Columbians are not willing to accept environmental damage as a price to be paid for pure economic growth.